 Repurpose An Old Smartphone Into A Reliable Tool For Enhanced Home Security

 If you have a box full of old smartphones sitting in a closet somewhere, there's a good chance you have everything you need to create a security camera network that can help prevent someone from breaking in and stealing your box of old smartphones.
-This magic happens at the intersection of two facts: even old smartphones have cameras in them, and they usually work on Wi-Fi without requiring any kind of cell network connection.
-These ad hoc security cameras might not create the best quality video you've ever seen, but that's okay; "surveillance video" has long been synonymous with "terrible video quality."
-This is usually better.
+This magic happens at the intersection of two facts: even old smartphones have cameras in them, and they usually work with just Wi-Fi, not requiring any kind of cell network connection.
+These ad hoc security cameras might not create the best quality video you've ever seen, but that's okay.
+After all, "surveillance video" has long been synonymous with terrible video quality.

-You might be thinking "that phone was horrible, which is why I don't use it anymore.
+You might be thinking, "That phone was horrible, which is why I don't use it anymore.
 How is it going to work now, years later?"
-The answer is that it might not.
-There are a lot of variables at play: the versions of Android or iOS supported by the hardware, security barriers on your phone or network, the quality of your device's Wi-Fi connection, and others.
-But, generally speaking, the operating system software that makes all this work was created with backward compatibility in mind in the first place.
-But if you have persistent problems, try repurposing another phone — after all, committing to an unworkable device for this project is like buying a sub-par security camera, which is one of the mistakes you should avoid when buying a home security system.
-And once you settle on a device that works, you've got a functioning security tool cheaper than the cheapest doorbell camera at Home Depot.
+The answer is that, well, it might not.
+There are a lot of variables at play — such as the versions of Android or iOS supported by the hardware, security barriers on your phone or network, the quality of your device's Wi-Fi connection, and others.
+Generally speaking, the phone's operating system software was created with backward compatibility in mind, but if you have persistent problems, try repurposing another phone.
+Committing to an unworkable device for this project is like buying a subpar security camera, which is one of the mistakes you should avoid when buying a home security system.
+Regardless, once you settle on a working device, you've got a functioning security tool cheaper than the cheapest doorbell camera at Home Depot.

 Platforms for smartphone security camera functionality